BeaRoodriguees/lovelace/ui/README.md

 npm run lint
 ```

-TO format your code, run the following command:
+To format your code, run the following command:

 ```bash
 npm run format